pycoddiy/fibonacci/README.md

 This repo provides sources for videos aiming to illustrate the performance programming with Python by taking a problem of computing of the Fibonacci sequence for large numbers.

+The repository contains two Python scrips
+1. `fibonacci.py` - Variety of implementations to evaluate their performance efficiency
+2. `fib_visual.py` - Visual representation of the Fibonacci numbers as a spiral of growing squares

+## Prerequisites

+Before running `fibonacci.py` please make sure your Python environment has `numpy`.

+To install `numpy` in your current environment use the following command:
+`conda install numpy`

+Before running `fib_visual.py` please make sure your Python environment has `matplotlib`.

+To install `matplotlib` in your current environment use the following command:
+`conda install matplotlib`

 **Todo**
 - [ ] Links to videos